 More recently, I have returned to sculpture with Fuckball, a 6ft tall, colorful inflatable latex ball covered in vulvas.
 Work on the sculpture began before the pandemic but took on a new depth in the global crisis.
 If we can’t gather anymore, what does our sexual subculture look like?
 I started to imagine the future of post-pandemic sex culture and it poured out of me like a dystopian sex fantasy on acid.

-The project The Fuckball and Other Works has three layers.
+This project has three layers.
 There is a private event with no cameras, with no recording at all, in any way.
 Nobody will post images of the event on social media.
 A small pre-selected audience will share an explicit experience with the sculptures.
 Layer two is a deeper commentary on where culture places sexual value: I will be selling the idea of the sculptures’ virginity as NFTs.
 Buying the NFT won’t prevent us from fucking the sculptures, it won’t give you special access to the sculptures, but you will own the idea of their purity.
 The third layer is a traditional art show in a gallery to view the sculptures once they have been deflowered.

 In my work, I give adults permission to play and to explore eroticism in creative and consensual ways, and in the process reframe preconceived ideas about sexuality, gender, and societal norms.
 Fine art is a language that allows me to present this serious critique in a whimsical, playful package for deeper dialog and exploration.
 I have always been an artist, but my return to fine art has spanned decades and is motivated by a desire to reach beyond the sexual subculture I have created.